k88hudsongitbook/asr-docs/templates/snippets.md

 * `tall` : *boolean* – To be used by fundraising only, increases height to roughly 120px.
 Defaults to false.
 * `links` : *object{[RichLink](../api/template-fields.md#richtext-and-richlink)}* – An object containing references to `RichLink`s for use in the `text` field.

+## User Interaction Telemetry

+The following user interactions are instrumented in this template, in addition to the [universally available telemetry](../data/telemetry.md):

 ### CLICK_BUTTON

 The user has clicked the button.